mmore500/joinem/README.md

 ## Citing

-If joinem contributes to a scientific publication, please cite it as
+If *joinem* contributes to a scholarly work, please cite it as

 > Matthew Andres Moreno.
 (2024). mmore500/joinem.
 Zenodo. https://doi.org/10.5281/zenodo.10701182